Powell: Fed on track to slow aid for economy later this year

 “While the delta variant presents a near-term risk, the prospects are good for continued progress toward maximum employment,” Powell said.
 He spoke via webcast to the Jackson Hole Economic Symposium, which is being held virtually for a second straight year because of COVID-19.

+On Wall Street, investors appeared to welcome Powell’s message of a gradual withdrawal of the Fed’s economic support beginning this year and his view that surging inflation pressures will likely prove temporary.
+The Dow Jones Industrial Average rose a sharp 225 points, or 0.6%, soon after Powell spoke.

-A sharp jump in inflation has put the Fed’s ultra-low-interest rate policies under growing scrutiny, both in Congress and among ordinary households that are being squeezed by surging prices.
+The sharp jump in inflation has put the Fed’s ultra-low-interest rate policies under growing scrutiny, both in Congress and among ordinary households that are being squeezed by surging prices.
 Inflation, according to the Fed’s preferred gauge, rose 3.6% in July compared with a year earlier, the biggest increase in three decades.
 The month-to-month increase slowed from 0.5% to 0.3%.

-In his speech, Powell underscored his longstanding view that while inflation has surged, causing difficulties for millions of Americans, the price acceleration should ease once the economy further normalizes from the pandemic and supply shortages abate.
+In his speech, Powell underscored his longstanding belief that while inflation has surged, causing difficulties for millions of Americans, the price acceleration should ease once the economy further normalizes from the pandemic and supply shortages abate.
 History, he said, suggests that the Fed should not overreact to temporary price spikes by undoing its support for the economy too aggressively.
 Doing so could weaken job growth.

 If the Fed were to reduce its stimulus “in response to factors that turn out to be temporary,” the Fed chair said, “the ill-timed policy move unnecessarily slows hiring and other economic activity and pushes inflation lower than desired.”